NextPlace (SN48) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NextPlace Historical Price

-According to the latest data gathered on NextPlace live price page, the current price of NextPlace is 1.36USD.
-The circulating supply of NextPlace(SN48) is 1.24M SN48 , giving it a market capitalization of $1.69M.
+According to the latest data gathered on NextPlace live price page, the current price of NextPlace is 1.33USD.
+The circulating supply of NextPlace(SN48) is 1.24M SN48 , giving it a market capitalization of $1.65M.

 - 30 Days0.00%$ --$ 1.7431$ 1.2724